 He has extensive experience in working with government leaders and agencies at local, state and federal levels.
 He has served on the Legislative Tax Structure Study Committee, the Governor's Council on Agriculture and Forestry, the Governor's Interagency Task Force on Wetlands and other agricultural committees primarily related to issues affecting rural Tennessee.

 As commissioner he directs the work of more than 800 full- and part-time employees with responsibilities ranging from farm and agribusiness development, food safety and pesticide regulation to animal and plant health protection and forest and water resources management.
+He also serves on the University of Tennessee Board of Trustees and Tennessee Board of Regents.

 He has been recognized by the Tennessee Association of Future Farmers of America with the Honorary State FFA Degree and by the University of Tennessee Gamma Sigma Delta Honorary Society with the Distinguished Achievement in Agriculture Award.
 He is an honorary brother of the Alpha Kappa Chapter of the Alpha Gamma Rho agricultural fraternity.